 We don’t ski much, so we typically visit the White Mountains NH in the late spring and summer months.
 Keep in mind that it does get crowded on weekends in the summer, so weekdays or early season is best.
 Check attraction hours, as some have limited hours except in the summer.

 Lincoln, New Hampshire, located off of Route 93, is home to several fun family attractions.
-In the summ

-er, enjoy a trip to the Whale’s Tale Water Park, which includes eleven waterslides, a wave pool, a lazy river, an activity area, and Akua Beach.
+In the summer, enjoy a trip to the Whale’s Tale Water Park, which includes eleven waterslides, a wave pool, a lazy river, an activity area, and Akua Beach.

-Tickets to Whale’s Tale include admission to all of the attractions.
+Tickets to Whale’s Tale include admission to all of the attractions while you are there.
 The water park offers two food venues and changing facilities.
-Lockers are available for an additional fee.
-Bring along your own towels. (see reviews of Whale’s Tale here).
+Lockers are available for an additional fee, and you should bring along your own towels. (see reviews of Whale’s Tale here).

 For some outdoor fun, head down the road to Franconia Notch State Park.
 This beautiful state park features a number of traditional state park activities, including hiking trails, lake swimming, and fly fishing.

-Just past Lincoln is North Woodstock, where you can find the Lost River Gorge & Boulder Caves.
-Open from mid spring through early fall, Lost River includes caves, hikes, and other outdoor activities.
+Just past Lincoln is the small town of North Woodstock, where you can find the Lost River Gorge & Boulder Caves.
+Open from mid-spring through early fall, Lost River includes caves, hikes, and other outdoor activities.

 Looking for other things to do in Lincoln NH?
 You’ll also find the Hobo Railroad, fun shops, and miniature golf.
 There are also some great family resorts where you enjoy outdoor/indoor pools and other family activities.

 For more White Mountains NH activities, head across the scenic Kancamagus Highway to North Conway NH.
 Even the car ride takes you through such beautiful scenery in the White Mountains National Forest.
 While taking the drive, you’ll find some scenic outposts that are worth stopping for.

 There are so many things to do in North Conway NH.
 One of our favorite things to do is to visit the fabulous outlet shops of Settler’s Green.
 Remember that there is no sales tax in New Hampshire, making the outlet prices even better!
 Even if we aren’t visiting the White Mountains specifically to shop, I always stop at Settler’s Green for a little while.

 There are also lots of independent shops and restaurants in North Conway.
 The town center is so quaint, and there, you’ll find the Conway Scenic Railroad, where you can take a scenic train trip around the area.
 Younger kids especially will love that.

 Right past North Conway, you’ll also find some other small towns in the area.
 The most popular White Mountains attraction for kids is Story Land, technically located in Glen, NH.

 I used to visit Story Land as a child, and always loved it.
-It’s expanded over the years, and is now you’ll want to spend at least one full day there.
+It’s expanded over the years and is now you’ll want to spend at least one full day there.
 The fairy tale attractions at the front of the park appeal to younger kids, while elementary-aged kids will love the flume, small roller coaster, and more.